Facts About Americans and Marijuana

 1. Historical Context of Marijuana in America

 Marijuana has a lengthy and complex history in the United States.
 Cannabis was lawful in many forms until the early 20th century, and it was first used medicinally in the 19th century.
 But in the 1930s, attitudes toward marijuana started to shift, as did its legal status.
-Due to an extensive media campaign that stigmatized marijuana usage, as well as racial and economic issues, the 1937 Marijuana Tax Act effectively criminalized the plant.
+Due to an extensive media campaign that stigmatized marijuana usage as well as racial and economic issues, the 1937 Marijuana Tax Act effectively criminalized the plant.

 Marijuana was categorized as a Schedule I drug by the Controlled Substances Act in the 1970s, meaning it had no recognized medical purpose and a significant potential for abuse.
 Marijuana was classified with other narcotics like heroin and LSD, which had a big impact on popular opinion and legislative decisions.

-1. Medical Marijuana and its Acceptance
+1. Medical Marijuana and Its Acceptance

 When California passed Proposition 215 in 1996 to become the first state to legalize medical marijuana, the tide started to turn in the 1990s.
-This signaled the start of cannabis’s wider recognition for medicinal uses.
+This signalled the start of cannabis’s wider recognition for medicinal uses.
 Currently, 38 states, the District of Columbia, and a number of US territories have legalized medical marijuana.

 Numerous ailments, such as multiple sclerosis, epilepsy, chronic pain, and cancer-related symptoms, are treated using medical marijuana.
 In many regions of the country, medicinal marijuana is becoming a common therapeutic option due to changes in public attitude and legislation brought about by the expanding corpus of research demonstrating its effectiveness for specific ailments.